boozallen/sdp-libraries/sonarqube/README.rst

    :header: "Field", "Description", "Default Value"

-   "build_step", "the name of a step to run *before* 'static_code_analysis' to create build artifacts", "" "require_build_step", "if the build_step should fail if a step is not found", "<null>" "credential_id", "A new credential can be used", "sonarqube" "enforce_quality_gate", "Determine whether the build will fail if the code does not pass the quality gate", "true"
+   "build_step", "the name of a step to run *before* 'static_code_analysis' to create build artifacts", "" "require_build_step", "if the build_step should fail if a step is not found, by default null implies false", "<null>" "build_step_method", "the name of a method on the $build_step that should be called", "call" "credential_id", "A new credential can be used", "sonarqube" "enforce_quality_gate", "Determine whether the build will fail if the code does not pass the quality gate", "true"